 Vodafone, a key global operator, is backing LimeNET and supporting us to take our software defined radio technology mainstream with operator deployments.
 Read the full update here.

 Our mission is to democratise wireless innovation.
 Last year, we launched the LimeSDR campaign as the first step towards this goal.
 Now, we are launching LimeNET, a new campaign that offers the community a line of pre-qualified hardware with integrated LimeSDR technology.
-There are three main LimeNET hardware stacks: Mini, Enterprise, and Base Station - all of them are pre-qualified to work with the recently announced Ubuntu App Stores, so you can easily find, share, and publish apps specifically written with LimeSDR technology in mind.
+There are two main LimeNET hardware stacks: Mini and Base Station - both of them are pre-qualified to work with the recently announced Ubuntu App Stores, so you can easily find, share, and publish apps specifically written with LimeSDR technology in mind.

 If you’ve been following the LimeSDR project, here’s a summary of what’s new in LimeNET: